Petra Ecclestone: Residences

 Her 57000 sqft mansion, The Manor, was the former residence of Candy and Aaron Spelling, and was the largest house in Los Angeles County.
 According to a 2012 article in The Wall Street Journal, she had first viewed several other properties, including a 36,000-square-foot property on Sunset Boulevard, priced at $49.5 million.
 The real estate broker Rick Hilton said: "I showed her several properties but they weren't grand enough."
 In 2014, Ecclestone put The Manor back on the market with a price tag of $150 million.
 However, she reportedly turned down an offer that met her price in December 2015.
 The Manor was relisted for sale in October 2016 with an asking price of $200 million.
 In June 2019, it sold to an anonymous buyer for $119.7 million, the highest sale price in California history.

 In 2010 she acquired Sloane House on Old Church Street in Chelsea, London.
 Ecclestone spent several years renovating the property with a substantial basement.
 In 2019 she offered the house for sale for £150 million and "at least" £175 million in 2021.
 The house was the subject of a feature in Architectural Digest in 2021.

+In January 2026, the New York Post reported that Ecclestone had purchased a '$70 million home in the Emirates Hills'.
+The Villa sits on a 27,000 square foot plot facing the golf course.
+Ecclestone's husband confirmed the purchase describing Emirates Hills as "the most luxurious community in Dubai."